pshima/mostlyoperational.com/website/content/posts/2020-03-17_incident_assumptions/index.md

 ### The world is on fire

-If you have been in a large number of high severity incidents you have probably been at one time or another in a place where what you thought was happening based on graphs, logs or other data wasn’t what was really happening.
-Some important bit in the code, workflow, process or user case was missing.
-Or perhaps you were sitting there wondering to yourself, “How is this possibly working?”
+If you have been through a large number of high severity events, you've probably found yourself working with a mental model based on graphs, logs, or other telemetry -- except the model was completely wrong.

 The pressure is on, the site is down, or maybe you think all the data is missing, or you’ve just launched something new and amazing but the world started melting.
 At this point you probably have a number of experts engaged, or in a lot of cases with this high severity of an issue, maybe you have engaged everyone that could possibly help.
 Hopefully you have an organization that understands that shit happens and binds together to resolve the issue.